phelipetls/blog/content/projects/seriesbr/index.md

-Most of them are public REST APIs, so I only needed to create functions to receive the users parameters, build the specific URL and clean up the JSON through `pandas`.
+Most of them are public REST APIs, so I only needed to create functions to receive the users parameters, build the specific URL and clean up the JSON through pandas.

 It was also my first contact with Test-Driven development.
-I used the standard `unittest` Python library and currently it has 99% test coverage.
+I used the standard unittest Python library and currently it has 99% test coverage.